Abortion Rights Campaign: History

 The Abortion Rights Campaign was founded by 40 people on 10 July 2012.
 Initially formed as the Irish Choice Network, after another meeting in the Gresham Hotel in Dublin on 8 December 2012 and another meeting on 19 January 2013 the Abortion Rights Campaign was formally launched.
-It has organised the annual March for Choice in Dublin since 2013.
+It has organized the annual March for Choice in Dublin since 2013.

-Many Irish politicians have supported ARC's aims, such as Richard Boyd Barrett (Anti-Austerity Alliance–People Before Profit), Catherine Murphy (Social Democrats), Mick Wallace, Joan Collins and Clare Daly (Independents 4 Change).
-ARC is not affiliated with any political party.

-ARC was one of the main partner organisations in Together for Yes, the civil society group advocating a Yes vote in the 2018 referendum.
+ARC was one of the main partner organizations in Together for Yes, the civil society group advocating a Yes vote in the 2018 referendum.
 One of ARC's founding members was a co-director of Together for Yes.
 ARC's network of regional groups across the island of Ireland formed the basis for many Together for Yes groups in several counties in Ireland.

 In January 2016, they received a grant of €23,000 from Open Society Foundations for "educational and stigma-busting projects."
-SIPO reasoned that the money had been raised for a political purpose.
-The ARC returned the money in November 2016, while disagreeing with the finding.
-The story was first published in The Irish Catholic in late March 2017.
+SIPO, a national ethics watchdog, sent a warning, reasoning that the money had been raised for a political purpose and therefore non-compliant.
+The ARC returned the money in November 2016 "in order to comply with all regulatory frameworks".
+The story was first reported by The Irish Catholic in late March 2017.

 Structure

-ARC is an all-volunteer, non-hierarchical organisation.
-Membership elect a Convening Group annually, which convenes a Steering Group made up of representatives of several working groups and regional groups.
-Ongoing decision-making is carried out by the Steering Group during regular meetings.
-There is no one leader or spokesperson of ARC as the Convening and Working Group roles change on a regular basis.
-This structure is designed to encourage engagement and activity by all members, and to avoid power hierarchies.
+ARC is an all-volunteer, non-hierarchical organization.
+Members elect a Convening Group annually, which convenes a Steering Group made up of representatives of several working groups and regional groups.
+Decision-making is carried out by the Steering Group during regular meetings.
+There is no singular leader or spokesperson of ARC, as the Convening and Working Group roles change regularly.
+This structure is intended to encourage engagement and activity from members, and to avoid permanent hierarchies.